 Data Storytelling: Displaying Categorical-Categorical Data

-1. Grouped Bar Charts are an excellent choice for displaying categorical data when you want to compare multiple series or categories.
-This type of chart takes individual bars representing different categories and groups them together based on a common variable.
+These are an excellent choice for displaying categorical data when you want to compare multiple series or categories.
+This chart type takes individual bars representing different categories and groups them together based on a common variable.

 When looking to understand the preferences of three movie genres–action, comedy, and drama–among males and females, a grouped bar chart can display the number of males and females who prefer each genre in separate bars, side by side.
 This visual helps your audience understand the preferences of both genders for each movie genre easily and quickly.